 About a month or two before you travel, purchase your tickets.

 Until recently, major US travel websites did not offer competitive rates on airfares to Africa.
 Sites I’ve used in the past are www.bt-store.com and www.fareboom.com.
 Their rates are consistently better than even missionary travel agency services I’ve used in the past.
 Recently, Orbitz.com and Google have started offering competitive rates for travel to obscure locations in Africa.
+Check them all.

 – If you’re comparing prices between a lot of websites, you’ll see the rates start to creep upward after a few days.
 When you’ve identified the ticket you want to buy, start a new private browsing session.
 Look up the tickets in question, and you’ll see that they’re suddenly cheaper.
 Basically, the airlines watch your price shopping and when their servers think you’re focusing on specific dates, they may try to increase the cost of your ticket.
 The private browsing session makes their server think you’re a new person just inquiring.
 I’ve seen this technique save hundreds of dollars.
 Literally!